 I’ve lived at the total of 11 years in Germany.
 Two of them in Berlin and nine in Lübeck.

-My publisher/agent is MUSICISTI ASSOCIATI PRODUZIONI M.A.P. in Milan/Italy where the musicologist Michael El Khouri is the curator for modern contemporary classical music.
+My main publisher is BAM International in Milan/Italy where the musicologist Michael El Khouri is the curator for modern contemporary classical music.